-Dennis Wilson is a People's candidate for Toronto—St. Paul's seat in the 2024 Toronto—St. Paul's Federal By-Election.
+Dennis Wilson is running as a People's candidate for the Toronto—St. Paul's in the upcoming 2024 Toronto—St. Paul's Federal By-Election.

 The People's Party of Canada (PPC) positions itself as a principled alternative to the mainstream political parties, which it accuses of corruption and pandering to lobbyists rather than serving the public interest.
 The party emphasizes placing Canadians first, streamlining government involvement in the economy, and reducing bureaucratic control over individual lives.